ad2476/HAB/README.md

 The GPS system consists of an LS20031 66-channel GPS receiver connected via serial port expander.
 Data will be interpreted, logged and forwarded to the GSM module through the FCS.

-The GSM module will send text messages of the balloon’s altitude and coordinates, battery status and other vital information.
+The GSM module will send text messages of the balloon’s altitude and coordinates, and other vital information.

 ## Sensors System